 Despite mental health being a common reason for needing time off work, you may have some difficulty claiming on your policy and insurers may require you to provide evidence that your mental health means you cannot work.

-Is mortgage protection insurance the same as PPI?
+Is mortgage payment protection insurance the same as PPI?

 What are the alternatives to mortgage protection insurance?

-Income protection pays around 50% of your salary if you can’t work because of an accident or sickness.
-It will pay out for a longer period than mortgage insurance, for example until you can go back to work or reach retirement.
+Income protection a proportion of your salary if you can’t work because of an accident or sickness.
+Some income protection policies pay out for a longer period than mortgage insurance, for example until you can go back to work or reach retirement.

 Critical illness cover

 Critical illness insurance pays a lump sum if you're diagnosed with a serious illness, but it will not provide a regular income.